WHAT ARE RARE EARTHS?

 Neodymium, praseodymium, yttrium, europium and terbium have substitutes but they are not as effective and other elements have none at all in specific applications.
 Unlike base metals, new applications are also being constantly developed for rare earths given their unique attributes.

-- The global REE magnet market is expected to grow (from 2016) at a compound annual rate of 13.2% to reach $ 41.41 billion by 2022 – Infoholic Research.
+- The global market for lanthanide magnets is expected to grow at a compound annual rate of 13.2% to reach $ 41.41 million in 2022 – Source: Infoholic Research.